Ruach/ruach.github.io/_posts/2021-05-28-O3-CPU-Decode.markdown

 282     return false;
 283 }
 ```

-When the decode stage has instruction input from the fetch stage,
+When the decode stage has instruction to be processed
+delivered from the fetch stage,
-it needs to be maintained in the skid buffer so that they can be
+it needs to be maintained in the skid buffer
+so that they can be reprocessed
-reprocessed when the decode stage is unblocked.
+when the decode stage is unblocked.
-Also it needs to send signal to the fetch stage depending on the condition.
-\XXX{needs to be explained in what condition}.
+Note that different pipelines can still works
+even though the decode pipeline is blocked,
+and the input can continuously arrive to the decode stage.

 ### squash pipeline when the commit stage sent squash signal